gvwilson/sensibleadventures/nardica/nardica.md

 she said firmly.
 "Let him have his rest now,
 an' you get yours."
+Then she smiled the warm, sad smile that only came out when she and her lost sister's child were alone.
+"You'll wanna have plenty o' rest behind you when we get there so you can go chasin' after that boy o' yours."

+"I ain't got no boy!"
+Iffy protested automatically.
+Her aunt tousled her hair and left.

 Iffy stretched out on her narrow bunk and paged through her nature book.